LeonSong1995/gsMap/docs/source/cortex_example.md

 # Input data
 HDF5_PATH="example_data/ST/Cortex_151507.h5ad"
-ANNOTATION="layer_guess" # This should be the cell type annotation of each spot DATA_TYPE='count' # This should be the type of ST data, either 'count' or 'log1p'
+ANNOTATION="layer_guess" # This should be the annotation layer in the ST data DATA_TYPE='count' # This should be the gene expression layer in the ST data, e.g. 'count' or 'log1p'

 # Running Dependencies and Resources
 GTFFILE="GPS_resource/genome_annotation/gtf/gencode.v39lift37.annotation.gtf"